simco50/CBT-Presentation/CBT_Presentation.md

 note:
 With these two observations in mind, the subdivision algorithm can be implemented per triangle by scanning over all the bits in the index of the triangle and recursively multiplying a so called split matrix based on if that bit is a 0 or a 1.
 The left matrix above scales and shifts the triangle vertices to the left side, and the right matrix does the same but for the right side.
-It doesn't take long to realize both are almost identical and we can just plug in a parameter based on the bit value So the almost the entire algorithm is done with this single matrix.
+It doesn't take long to realize both are almost identical and we can just plug in a parameter based on the bit value.
+So almost the entire algorithm is done with this single matrix.

 ---